nathanaelfd10/news-crawler/README.md

-Thanks for the tip!
-Here’s the revised version without triple backticks for bash commands.

 # News Web Crawler

 This project is a **web crawler** developed in Golang that collects news articles from multiple sources, currently including **Detik** and **Liputan** news sites.
 It extracts and stores the collected data, making it easier to work with and analyze news content programmatically.